 - Selected to Super Lawyers in Business Litigation

 - A top-rated speaking for materials and presentation in continuing legal education seminars.

 Jim is also active in the community.
 He previously served on the Three Rivers Arts Counsel as its Vice President.
-He was appointed to the Illinois Public Arts Advisory Committee in 2010 and has been very active with Shorewood Soccer for many years as a youth soccer team coach.
+He was appointed to the Illinois Public Arts Advisory Committee in 2010 and was appointed to the Fox River Flood Commission in 2019.